mapmanager/acqstore-server/docs/users/install.md

 ## After it starts

-The main window appears and the local API listens on:
+The main window appears.
+The server listens on:

 ```text
 http://127.0.0.1:8767